ARM-software/arm-trusted-firmware/docs/user-guide.md

     default model (when the value is 0) is to route non-secure interrupts to S-EL1 (TSP).

+*   `TRUSTED_BOARD_BOOT`: Boolean flag to include support for the Trusted Board Boot feature.
+When set to '1', BL1 and BL2 images include support to load and verify the certificates and images in a FIP.
+The default value is '0'.
+    A successful build, when `TRUSTED_BOARD_BOOT=1`, depends upon the correct initialization of the `AUTH_MOD` option.
+Generation and inclusion of certificates in the FIP depends upon the value of the `GENERATE_COT` option.

+*   `AUTH_MOD`: This option is used when `TRUSTED_BOARD_BOOT=1`.
+It specifies the name of the authentication module that will be used in the Trusted Board Boot sequence.
+The module must be located in `common/auth/<module name>` directory.
+The directory must contain a makefile `<module name>.mk` which will be used to build the module.
+More information can be found in [Trusted Board Boot].
+The default module name is 'none'.

+*   `GENERATE_COT`: Boolean flag used to build and execute the `cert_create` tool to create certificates as per the Chain of Trust described in [Trusted Board Boot].
+The build system then calls the `fip_create` tool to include the certificates in the FIP.
+Default value is '0'.

+    Specify `TRUSTED_BOARD_BOOT=1` and `GENERATE_COT=1` to include support for the Trusted Board Boot Sequence in the BL1 and BL2 images and the FIP.

+    Note that if `TRUSTED_BOARD_BOOT=0` and `GENERATE_COT=1`, the BL1 and BL2
+    images will not include support for Trusted Board Boot.
+The FIP will still include the key and content certificates.
+This FIP can be used to verify the Chain of Trust on the host machine through other mechanisms.

+    Note that if `TRUSTED_BOARD_BOOT=1` and `GENERATE_COT=0`, the BL1 and BL2
+    images will include support for Trusted Board Boot, but the FIP will not include the key and content certificates, causing a boot failure.

+*   `CREATE_KEYS`: This option is used when `GENERATE_COT=1`.
+It tells the certificate generation tool to create new keys in case no valid keys are present or specified.
+Allowed options are '0' or '1'.
+Default is '1'.

+*   `ROT_KEY`: This option is used when `GENERATE_COT=1`.
+It specifies the file that contains the ROT private key in PEM format.

+*   `TRUSTED_WORLD_KEY`: This option is used when `GENERATE_COT=1`.
+It
+    specifies the file that contains the Trusted World private key in PEM format.

+*   `NON_TRUSTED_WORLD_KEY`: This option is used when `GENERATE_COT=1`.
+It
+    specifies the file that contains the Non-Trusted World private key in PEM format.

+*   `BL30_KEY`: This option is used when `GENERATE_COT=1`.
+It specifies the file that contains the BL3-0 private key in PEM format.

+*   `BL31_KEY`: This option is used when `GENERATE_COT=1`.
+It specifies the file that contains the BL3-1 private key in PEM format.

+*   `BL32_KEY`: This option is used when `GENERATE_COT=1`.
+It specifies the file that contains the BL3-2 private key in PEM format.

+*   `BL33_KEY`: This option is used when `GENERATE_COT=1`.
+It specifies the file that contains the BL3-3 private key in PEM format.

 #### FVP specific build options

 *   `FVP_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: